JeC2017/Appendix_Chuang_and_Chen_2023/README.md

 Appendix A lists the recovery rate by the Fama-French 30 industry classification.
 Appendix B lists the definitions of the industry-specific variables.

+Chuang and Chen (2023).
+"Exploring Industry-Distress Effects on Loan Recovery: A Double Machine Learning Approach for Quantiles", Econometrics.